The application deadline is January 31 for the fall term start.

 - arrange for the submission of 3 strong letters of reference that predict success in a busy veterinary diagnostic pathology training program;

-- provide evidence, if necessary, of proficiency in English consistent with that required by the CGPS; and,
+- provide evidence, if necessary, of proficiency in English consistent with that required by the College of Graduate and Postdoctoral Studies (CGPS); and,

 - be eligible for licensure by the Saskatchewan Veterinary Medical Association.

 Before beginning your online application, be sure that you have carefully reviewed all program information and admission requirements on this page.

 - Personal information such as your name, address, etc.

 - Contact information of your three referees

 - For your letters of recommendation, two of your referees must be academic contacts, and the third may be academic or professional

 - Your complete academic history from all previous post-secondary institutions